 The Write Status Register Byte 2 command is used to modify the RSTE and SLE bits of the Status Register.
 Using the Write Status Register Byte 2 command is the only way to modify the RSTE and SLE bits in the Status Register during normal device operation, and the SLE bit can only be modified if the sector lockdown state has not been frozen.
-Before the Write Status Register Byte 2 command can be issued, the Write Enable command must have been previously issued to set the WEL bit in the Status Register to a Logical 1.
+Before the Write Status Register Byte 2 command can be issued, the Write Enable command must have been previously issued to set the WEL bit in the Status Register to a logical "1".

-To issue the Write Status Register Byte 2 command, the \overline{CS} pin must first be asserted and then the opcode 31h must be clocked into the device followed by one byte of data.
-The one byte of data consists of three dummy bits, the RSTE bit value, the SLE bit value, and three additional dummy bits (see [Table 11-4](#)).
+To issue the Write Status Register Byte 2 command, the \overline{CS} pin must first be asserted and the opcode of 31h must be clocked into the device followed by one byte of data.
+The one byte of data consists of three don't care bits, the RSTE bit value, the SLE bit value, and three additional don't care bits (see [Table 11-4](#)).
 Any additional data bytes that are sent to the device will be ignored.
-When the \overline{CS} pin is deasserted, the RSTE and SLE bits in the Status Register will be modified, and the WEL bit in the Status Register will be reset back to a Logical 0.
+When the \overline{CS} pin is deasserted, the RSTE and SLE bits in the Status Register will be modified, and the WEL bit in the Status Register will be reset back to a logical "0".
 The SLE bit will only be modified if the Freeze Sector Lockdown State command has not been previously issued.

-The complete one byte of data must be clocked into the device before the \overline{CS} pin is deasserted, and the \overline{CS} pin must be deasserted on even byte boundaries (multiples of eight bits); otherwise, the device will abort the operation, the state of the RSTE and SLE bits will not change, and the WEL bit in the Status Register will be reset back to the Logical 0 state.
+The complete one byte of data must be clocked into the device before the \overline{CS} pin is deasserted, and the \overline{CS} pin must be deasserted on even byte boundaries (multiples of eight bits); otherwise, the device will abort the operation, the state of the RSTE and SLE bits will not change, and the WEL bit in the Status Register will be reset back to the logical "0" state.